stacyrjr/censys_preoject/README.md

 `services.service_name: HTTP`
 into the input field and hit search

-This will return 5 {IP, Number of services} pairs with an option to load 5 more until results of the search are exhausted.
+This will return five {IP, Number of services} pairs with an option to load five more until results of the search are exhausted.
 When exhausted an alert will pop up letting the user know there are no more results and the load more button will disappear

 This is an example pair:
 `1.1.1.1 - Protocols: 12`

-For errors the user will be notified by alert, or an output to the browser console
+For errors the user will be notified by alert, or an output to the browser console.
 This runs on a template which should make it safe from attacks with bad characters.